b-geo/DEC-P1/afl_games/readme.md

 **questions for doug**
-- is logging to file and db normal?
+- is it normal to have slides or just show?
-- jonathon had mentioned log guru instead of logging
-    - do we use that and is metadata logging required?
-- do we need to use dag? not gonna do a dag unless i have to

 **holds games for season**
 EXTRACT